MerkulovDaniil/hse24/homework.md

     This problem can be considered the simplest portfolio optimization problem.

-1. Show, that the following problem has a unique solution and find it:
+1. [20 points] Show, that the following problem has a unique solution and find it:

     $$
     \begin{split}